-Thanks to the generosity of numerous corporate and government partners, Indspire disburses funds to Indigenous youth across Canada, covering all disciplines in funding categories: Fine Arts, Oil and Gas and Trades and Technology, Health Careers and Post-secondary Education.
+Thanks to the generosity of numerous corporate and government partners each year Indspire disburses funds to Indigenous youth across Canada covering all disciplines in funding categories such as: Fine Arts, Oil and Gas, Trades and Technology, Health Careers, and Post-secondary Education.

-The Aboriginal Financial Officers Association of Canada is dedicated to helping Aboriginals reach the highest standard of excellence in finance and management.
+The Aboriginal Financial Officers Association of Canada is dedicated to helping Indigenous students reach the highest standard of excellence in finance and management.

-The Government of Canada’s Indigenous Bursaries Search Tool gives First Nations, Métis and Inuit students access to more than 750 bursaries, scholarships, and incentives for post-secondar education.
+The Government of Canada’s Indigenous Bursaries Search Tool gives Métis, First Nations, and Inuit students access to more than 750 bursaries, scholarships, and incentives for post-secondary education.